- About ISR

 - Evaluation of the California State University-Louis Stokes Alliances for Minority Participation Program

 - The Alliances for Minority Participation (AMP) program is a National Science Foundation (NSF) program aimed at increasing the quality and quantity of under-represented minority students successfully completing programs in science, technology, engineering and mathematics (STEM) fields.
 The CSU-LSAMP program was founded in 1994.
 In November 2003, with the initiation of Phase III of the program, California State University, Sacramento became the system coordinator for the 19 participating CSU campuses.
 The ISR is responsible for implementation of the project’s evaluation plan, including obtaining and analyzing student and institutional outcome measures.
-The ISR prepares annual progress reports for campus project coordinators and will produce a final report in October 2008 addressing the extent to which the program contributed to STEM enrollment, STEM degrees and improved individual student performance.
+The ISR prepares annual progress reports for campus project coordinators, addressing the extent to which the program contributed to STEM enrollment, STEM degrees and improved individual student performance.
 The report will also evaluate the program’s contribution to the institutionalization of strategies and pathways that redress barriers to under-represented minority participation in STEM fields.
 (Website)